SUMMER: Month by Month Gardening To-Do List

 - Container Trees: These can be planted as long as you are prepared to water.
 For the best chance of success we suggest waiting until cooler temps return in the fall season to plant B&B (Balled and Burlap) trees.

 PRUNE: As needed to shape errant growth.
 Consider abandoning that old-fashioned hedging technique and let your plants grow naturally.
-Really.
-Those little meatballs and cubes went out with bell bottoms.
 Spent blooms and flower stalks can be removed from perennials to tidy up and encourage re-blooming.

 WATER: …as needed.

 Please continue to be water wise.
 Follow your city’s watering recommendations.
 Follow the cycle and soak method.
 Hand-water those thirsty plants between soakings.
 Consider installing drip irrigation in beds and even small lawn areas.
-You can find some more helpful information on the Education Center page of our website.
-Haven’t signed up for watering recommendations, click HERE to sign up for the City of Frisco’s weekly newsletter from their water wise team.
+Haven’t signed up for watering recommendations?
+Click HERE to sign up for the City of Frisco’s weekly newsletter from their water wise team.

-- Mosquito’s: Use Sandalwood Sicks, Mosquito Bits and Mosquito Dunks to keep populations under control.
+- Mosquitoes: Use Sandalwood Sicks, Mosquito Bits and Mosquito Dunks to keep populations under control.

-- Watch out for Scale on Crape Myrtles, Hollies and Magnolias.
-When temps reach over 90 degrees, we suggest a systemic insecticide called Bayer Tree & Shrub Protect & Feed.
+- Watch out for Scale on Crape Myrtles, hollies and magnolias.
+When temps reach over 90 degrees, we suggest a systemic insecticide.

 - For the fungus among us we carry Serenade which is an organic fungicide that controls a broad spectrum of fungal problems.